typelevel/cats-effect/docs/tutorial.md

 ```

 Of course both consumer and producer have to be modified to handle this new
 queue `offerers`.
-A consumer can find four escenarios, depending on if `queue`
+A consumer can find four scenarios, depending on if `queue`
 and `offerers` are each one empty or not.
-For each escenario a consumer shall:
+For each scenario a consumer shall:
 1. If `queue` is not empty:
     1. If `offerers` is empty then it will extract and return `queue`'s head.
     2. If `offerers` is not empty (there is some producer waiting) then things